-In addition to the initial 7 previous dropouts that acquired their High School Diploma in 2015, We Inspire has been instrumental in assisting 112 additional students receive their High School Diploma.
-We also touched the lives of 47 2nd chance offenders and touched the lives of no less than 138 different individuals across the nation by providing such services as:
+We Inspire has been instrumental in assisting 112 dropouts receive their High School Diploma.
+This is included 47 2nd chance offenders and touched the lives of no less than 138 different individuals across the nation by providing such services as:

 Life Skills and Job preparation

 Math and Music program - An instructional program that facilitates learning math through the use of musical instruction.